laggykiller/tgs2png/README.md

 ```
 6. Result is in `dist` folder

-Note: `cmake -DCMAKE_EXE_LINKER_FLAGS="-static-libgcc -static-libstdc++ -static" -G "MinGW Makefiles" ..` will result in errors like `libpng16.a undefined reference to 'deflate'`
+- `cmake -DCMAKE_EXE_LINKER_FLAGS="-static-libgcc -static-libstdc++ -static" -G "MinGW Makefiles" ..` will result in errors like `libpng16.a undefined reference to 'deflate'`
+- Running -h is normal
+- Able to create png file but freeze after conversion
+- The resulting png file is broken
+- Note that -d will print the debug messages normally, then freeze after finishing

 # Running